Skip to main content

 • Be objective and not gender favoring, polarizing, race related or religion inconsiderate.
 Contributions which do not follow this may be in breach of our Code of Conduct.

 • The case of brand names, services, protocols, integrations and platforms must match its respective counterpart.
-E.g., "Z-Wave" not "Zwave", "Z-wave", "Z Wave" or "ZWave".
+For example, "Z-Wave" not "Zwave", "Z-wave", "Z Wave" or "ZWave".
 Also, "Input Select" not "input select" or "Input select".

 • Do not use ALL CAPITALS for emphasis - use italics instead.